-When you are receiving a channel that you wish to commit to pushbutton memory, press the SET button.
+When you are receiving a channel that you wish to commit to pushbutton memory, push the SET button.
 The symbol SET 1 will now show in the display window.
-Select the button (1-6) you wish to lock onto this channel and press and release that button.
-If a button is not selected within five seconds after pressing the SET button, the channel will continue to play but will not be stored into pushbutton memory.
+Select the button (1-6) you wish to lock onto this channel and push and release that button.
+If a button is not selected within five seconds after pushing the SET button, the channel will continue to play but will not be stored into pushbutton memory.

-You may add a second channel to each pushbutton by repeating the above procedure with this exception: Press the SET button twice and SET 2 will show in the display window.
+You may add a second channel to each pushbutton by repeating the above procedure with this exception: Push the SET button twice and SET 2 will show in the display window.
 Each button can be set for SET 1 and SET 2.
 This allows a total of 12 Satellite channels to be stored into pushbutton memory.
-The channels stored in SET 2 memory can be selected by pressing the pushbutton 4 twice.
+The channels stored in SET 2 memory can be selected by pushing the pushbutton twice.